 THE Ultimate DFW Fall Bucket List

-You don't have to dress up like Cinderella for Halloween to feel like you're a princess!
-This year, the Dallas Arboretum is letting you live out your own Fall Fairy Tale as the theme for its 17th annual Autumn at the Arboretum celebration!
+This year, the Dallas Arboretum is celebrating with "It's the Great Pumpkin, Charlie Brown" as the theme for its 18th annual Autumn at the Arboretum celebration!
 You can get lost wandering through the exhibit of over 100,000 pumpkins, gourds, and squash.
 And, you can get the perfect photo-ops inside Cinderella's pumpkin carriage and the themed pumpkin village!

 2) Take Insta-Worthy Photos at a Pumpkin Patch